Skip to main content

 Sub-Delegations

-Recipients can further delegate their access to others, with constraints.
+Recipients can further delegate their access to others.
+Sub-delegations must be strictly narrower than the parent delegation.

 // Bob creates a sub-delegation for Carol